TO APPLY FOR A RADIATION DOSIMETER BADGE, FILL OUT OUR ON-LINE APPLICATION.

 |>= 5 mCi||ring dosimeter & whole body dosimeter|

-For dosimeter wearers who become pregnant, the Declaration of Pregnancy form provides the University (licensee) with information to "ensure that the dose equivalent to the embryo/fetus during the entire pregnancy, due to the occupational exposure of a declared pregnant woman, does not exceed 0.5 rem (5 mSv)".
+For dosimeter wearers who become pregnant, by completing the Declaration of Pregnancy Form, it allows UVA to provide you with a fetal monitoring dosimeter.
+This dosimeter will monitor the exposure during your pregnancy and help UVA to "ensure that the dose equivalent to the embryo/fetus during the entire pregnancy, due to the occupational exposure of a declared pregnant woman, does not exceed 0.5 rem (5 mSv)".

 Finally, it is important to return your dosimeter each month or quarter for timely processing by Landauer.
-Environmental Health & Safety will charge your department for late or unreturned dosimeters.
-If you have additional questions, call EHS at 434-982-4911 or the UVA Dosimetrist at 434-243-3010.
+Dosimetry needs to be returned within 7 days of the wearing period.
+Radiation Safety Office staff will provide each department with their new dosimeters and then pick up the returned dosimeters.
+Your department will be charged for late or unreturned dosimeters.
+If you have additional questions, call the Radiation Safety Office at 434.982.4942.

-If you have already completed one of the following radiation safety training courses below and have documentation of such, you do not need to complete either of the above mentioned Radiation Safety Guide Lectures.
-Please document the course name and date of completion on the dosimeter application form.
-The UVA Research Compliance Database will be used to verify documentation of training completed by dosimeter applicants.
+If you have completed radiation safety training at another institution and have documentation of such, you do not need to complete either of the above mentioned Radiation Safety Training Modules.
+Please document the course name and date of completion on the dosimeter application.